SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 kubectl label namespace ${NAMESPACE} istio-injection=enabled
 ```

 - Deploy the nginx as a reverse proxy.
-Following components will be deployed
+The following components will be deployed:
   - [ConfigMap](./k8s/configmap.yaml) for nginx configuration
   - [Deployment and Service](./k8s/deployment.yaml)
-  - [PeerAuthentication](./k8s/peer-authentication.yaml) set to permissive to allow communication between kubelet and nginx reverse proxy.
+  - [PeerAuthentication](./k8s/peer-authentication.yaml) set to `PERMISSIVE` to allow for communication between kubelet and the nginx reverse proxy.

 ```shell
 make deploy-nginx-reverse-proxy
 ```

-- Wait for the Nginx reverse proxy to be up and running
+- Wait for the nginx reverse proxy to be up and running

 ```shell
 make check-nginx-reverse-proxy
 ```

-- Export the NodePort for Nginx reverse proxy as environment variable
+- Export NodePort for the nginx reverse proxy as an environment variable

 ```shell
 export NGINX_NODE_PORT=$(kubectl get svc nginx -o jsonpath='{.spec.ports[0].nodePort}')